the0neWhoKnocks/boilerplate.react.spa.full-server/README.md

 - The `Main` component handles the SPA routing.
 So if you need to add routes that aren't defined in `navItems` for `header` or `footer` (within `data.js`), you need to add them to `otherRoutes` (within `data.js`).
+- ‎Everything under `src` will be compiled in some way.
+Parts of `src` will be bundled and dumped in `dist/public` and everything will be transpiled to `dist/private` so that the server code can 1 - be debugged easily (not being bundled) and 2 - make use of imports (so no mental hoops of "should I use require or import").
+- ‎Not using `webpack-dev-middleware` because it obfuscates where the final output will be until a production bundle is created, and you have to add extra Webpack specific code to your server.
+With the use of the `TidyPlugin`, `reload`, and `webpack-assets-manifest` in conjunction with the `watch` option - we get a live-reload representation of what the production server will run.

+Notes about the `dev` server:
+- Sometimes running `rs` while the server is in dev mode, will exit with `Cannot read property 'write' of null`.
+This will leave a bunch of zombie node processes, just run `pkill node` to clean those up.
+- Sometimes after killing the server, you'll see a bunch of `node` processes still hanging around in Activity Monitor or Task Manager, but if you wait a couple seconds they clean themselves up.

 ---